StartExam API may be used by developer who is the owner or admin of a StartExam App account.

 where

-is the request absolute path, that does not include the scheme, host name, or query portion of the URI.
-It starts with / and must be lowercaseDate
+VERB is the HTTP verb of the request, such as GET or POST, and must be uppercaseCanonicalPath is the request absolute path, that does not include the scheme, host name, or query portion of the URI.
+It starts with / and must be lowercaseDate is the the request Date header value, the same as described aboveContent-Length is the request Content-Length header value, a long numberThe following example shows a well-formed signature string:

 POST /v1/participants Sun, 19 Jan 2014 09:55:37 GMT 1045

-Take the calculated StringToSign
+Take the calculated StringToSign as UTF-8-encoded string,

-and using the SecretKey
+and using the SecretKey provided for your account

 call the HMAC-SHA256 algorithm and then encode the hash bytes